Hopey-jr/AERSP_424_Final_Project/README.md

 # AERSP_424_Final_Project
-NOTE: Although the code will work for any arrival orbit in the catalog, there is no guarantee that any orbit will result in a transfer...
+NOTE FOR ANY GRADERS: Although the code will work for any arrival orbit in the catalog, there is no guarantee that any orbit will result in successfull transfers within the bounds of the problem.
+If any grader wants to test the full extent of the project, the following inputs will result in transfers that are catalogued and visualized: Measurement input = 1 | Orbit_Type = LYAPUNOV_L1 | Orbit_Number = 40.
+Warning: The runtime for these conditions is about XXX minutes...

 Description:
-This final project combined initial orbit determination, transfer design, and visualization
+This purpose of this function is to design transfers from a spacecraft in a Earth-bound orbit to a Cislunar orbit around the L1 and L2 points.
+The function will begin by prompting the user for the following inputs: file name for the catalog output; measurement number based on the...